jingzhaomirror/capstone1_air_quality_prediction/Project Proposal.md

 ## Approach
 Our approach is outlined below (subject to changes and updates):
-1. Data wrangling:
+1) Data wrangling:
   data acquisition from excels files;
   clean up missing data and outliers;
   incorporate additional data from the second dataset.
-2. Exploratory data analysis:
+2) Exploratory data analysis:
   verify data consistency by examining data collected at various locations for each city; use statistical EDA and visual EDA to identify daily, weekly, seasonal, and yearly trends of PM2.5;
   use inferential statistics an visual EDA to identify the correlation between PM2.5 and weather conditions, rank the weather parameters accordingly;
   use statistical EDA and visual EDA to run cross-city comparisons on PM2.5.
-3. Machine learning modeling:
+3) Machine learning modeling:
-  Model the correlation between PM2.5 and weather data based on data from 2010-2014, and use the model to predict year 2015;
+  model the correlation between PM2.5 and weather data based on data from 2010-2014, and use the model to predict year 2015;
-  Model the correlation between PM2.5 and weather data based on data from four cities, and use the model to predict the fifth city;
-  Improve the model according to the insights from 1) and 2).
+  model the correlation between PM2.5 and weather data based on data from four cities, and use the model to predict the fifth city; improve the model according to the insights from 1) and 2).
 Take into consideration the demographic characteristics when necessary.
-4. Visualization, summary and outlook:
-  Visualize important trends and findings using matplotlib and Seaborn;
+4) Visualization, summary and outlook: visualize important trends and findings using matplotlib and Seaborn;
-  Compile all approaches and findings into report, slides and code package, upload to Github repo;
+  compile all approaches and findings into report, slides and code package, upload to Github repo;
-  Specify the limitation and future improvement directions for the model.
+  specify the limitation and future improvement directions for the model.

-## Deliverables
+## Deliverable
+The deliverables include:
-  A report on the project;
+  1) a report on the project;
-  A slide deck on the project;
+  2) a slide deck on the project;
-  Source codes on data acquisition, data wrangling, exploratory data analysis and machine learning model build.
+  3) source codes on data acquisition, data wrangling, exploratory data analysis and machine learning model build.